AarondevPortfoloio/react_todo_list/README.md

 --How to run

-To run the applicaiton navigate to the root folder (react-todo-list).
+To run the applicaiton navigate to the root folder in an IDE (react-todo-list).
 Open up a terminal and run command (npm run dev).
 The application should run on port 5173.